Find Teaching Schools

 The states with the most job growth for Psychology Professor are Utah, Colorado, and Missouri.
 Watch out if you plan on working in Wyoming, North Dakota, or Maine.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Psychology Professors is somewhere between $39,350 and $155,710.
+The salary for Psychology Professors ranges between about $39,350 and $155,710 a year.

 undefined